 These products bring their unique characteristics to baking, and this post will help you discover them.

-Baking soda is a white chemical compound, also known as bicarbonate of soda.
-It is used in baking as a pure leavening agent.
+Baking soda is a white chemical compound primarily used in baking as a pure leavening agent.
 This means that it is added to baked goods before baking to enable them to rise.

 Baking powder is different in that it is a mix of several elements and is therefore not pure.